molenathyhoangxuannguyen/To-Do-App/README.md

 ## Notes

-This is my first mobile app ever!
+This is my first mobile app!

 ## License

-    Copyright 2020 Shageldi Ovezov
+    Copyright 2020 Molena Thy-Hoang-Xuan Nguyen

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.